tophefo/IpCamera/README.md

 4. For cameras that do not auto detect the H264 stream which is done for ONVIF cameras, you will need to use the ``FFMPEG_INPUT`` and provide a http or rtsp link.
 This is used for both the HLS and animated GIF features.
 5. For most brands the ``ONVIF_MEDIA_PROFILE`` needs to match the stream number you have setup for h264.
 This is usually 0 and is the main-stream, the higher numbers are the sub-streams if your camera has any.
 The DEBUG log output will help guide you with this in the openHAB.log if ONVIF is setup correctly.
 6. Consider using a SSD, HDD or a tmpfs (ram drive) if using SD/flash cards as the HLS streams are written to the FFMPEG_OUTPUT folder.
 Only a small amount of storage is needed.
+7. If streaming to a Chromecast that is not 4k capable, you need to ensure the stream is in a resolution that your Chromecast is capable of, ie 1080.

 To create a tmpfs of 20mb at /tmpfs/ run this command to open the file for editing.
 Recommend using 20Mb per camera that uses this location although it could use less than half that amount if carefully streamlined for less ram.